Algorithms for Adaptive Experiments that Trade-off Statistical Analysis with Reward: Combining Uniform Random Assignment and Reward Maximization: Towards More Statistically Sensitive Thompson Sampling Algorithms

+PostDiff is an adaptation of the well-known algorithm Thompson Sampling (TS).
+TS-PostDiff aims to achieve superior statistical inference from data, with enhanced Power for best arm identification, and reduced False Positive Rate (FPR), while preserving the reward efficacy of TS.
+For TS, the quality of inference is particularly poor (as demonstrated in our simulation studies) when the difference between arms is minimal.
+This issue diminishes as the difference expands (a scenario often easy to make decision in traditional a/b experiment).
+Consequently, we crafted TS-PostDiff to ensure that the exploration rate is proportional to the likelihood of a significant difference between the top two arms.
+With this objective in mind, we introduce the TS-PostDiff algorithm, which functions as follows:

-Thus, we would like to increase UR assignment when there are nonexistent or smaller effects (and less evidence for these effects), with a minimal loss in reward when there is a substantial effect and reward to be gained.
-Towards this end, we propose the PostDiff algorithm, which operates as follows: \begin{itemize} \item with probability $\phi_t$, choose action uniformly at random. \item with probability $1 - \phi_t$, choose action according to an adaptive allocation strategy (e.g., TS). \end{itemize} We define $\phi_t$ to be the posterior probability (after $t$ steps) that the difference in expected reward between the $2$ arms is less than a threshold $c \in [0,1]$ set by the experimenter, i.e.,
+\begin{itemize} \item with probability $\phi_t$, choose arm uniformly at random. \item with probability $1 - \phi_t$, choose arm according to an adaptive allocation strategy (e.g., TS). \end{itemize} We define $\phi_t$ to be the posterior probability (after $t$ steps) that the difference in expected reward between the two arms is less than a threshold $c \in [0,1]$, which we will refer in the future as ``small-difference'' parameter, set by the experimenter.
+In other words, let